tesselslate/wayboard/README.md

 - `libxcb`
 - `sdl2`

+Additionally, for building `input-display`, you will need:
+- A C compiler toolchain (currently only tested with `gcc`)
+- GNU `make`
-Additionally, for building `input-display`, you will need to make sure that you have the development headers for both `libxcb` and `sdl2`.
+- The development headers for both `libxcb` and `sdl2`
-  - These come with the normal packages on certain distributions, such as Arch.
+  - These come with the normal packages on some distributions (e.g. Arch)
-  - On others (such as Debian), you will need to get them manually.
+  - On others (such as Debian), you'll have to get them manually

 # Planned Features
 - A configuration GUI